n-kimberly/Bloc-API-An-API-for-Bloc-Program/README.md

-# kele-nkimberly
+# Bloc APII

-kele-nkimberly integrates HTTParty and JSON to access the Bloc API.
+An API for the Bloc Web Dev program that integrates HTTParty and JSON to access student and mentor information.